Rendson-Fernandes/fced-project-database/README.md

 Job division:
 We worked togheter almost the entire time, but some parts of the work were done mainly by one of the groups.
 We divided this due to each member group skills.
-- Barbara Silva:responsible to do the load_races.py
+- Barbara Silva: responsible to do the load_races.py
 - Diogo Cruz: responsible to create the RelationalModel.txt and the races.sql to create the tables
 - Rendson Fernandes: responsible to the User Interface and its queries.